kizniche/Mycodo-custom/custom_inputs/geiger counter/README.md

 radiation measurements.
 The Moteino Mega then records the counts per minute (CPM) and μSv/hr measurement data over the Geiger Counter's serial connection.
-The Geiger counter power is turned off and the data is transmitted via LoRaWAN to The Things Network (TTN).
+The Geiger counter power is turned off and the data is transmitted via LoRaWAN to The Things Network (TTN, v3).
 Mycodo uses this custom Input to download the measurements from TTN and transmit them to Safecast and GMC Map.

+The original code for TTN v2 is also saved in this repository but will be deprecated December 2021 when TTN v2 shuts down.

 #### Requirements

-* Mycodo >= 7.7.0
+* Mycodo >= 8.12.0
 * [Moteino Mega](https://lowpowerlab.com/shop/product/119) with a LoRaWAN Transceiver (choose the proper frequency for your region)
 * [MightyOhm Geiger Counter 1.0](https://mightyohm.com/blog/products/geiger-counter/)
 * Your own LoRaWAN Gateway or use a public gateway